Skip to content

 Gartner estimates that over 85% of organizations will be cloud-first by 2025.
 If you’re considering a new cloud environment, you have many options.
 But before you can migrate your business, you need to understand the advantages and challenges.

-Learn more about six of the most common cloud migration strategies, the benefits of migration, and how to craft an effective cloud migration strategy for your business.
+Learn more about six of the most common cloud migration strategies, the benefits and challenges of migration, and how to craft an effective cloud migration strategy for your business.

 What Is Cloud Migration?